-HPR 1111 General Activities I
+HPR 1111 General Physical Education Activities I

-This course is designed to give students a modern concept of physical education and recreations by developing body skills.
-It includes individual and team sports, rhythms and recreational activities and is divided into units that coincide with the school term.
+This course is designed to give students a modern concept of physical education and recreation by developing body skills.
 Two hours per week.
 Credit, one semester hour.

-HPR 1121 General Activities II
+HPR 1121 General Physical Education Activities II

-A course designed to give students a modern concept of physical education and recreation by developing body skills.
-It includes individual and team sports, rhythms and recreational activities and is divided into units that coincide with the school term.
+This course is designed to give students a modern concept of physical education and recreation by developing body skills.
 Two hours per week.
 Credit, one semester hour.